 - is aware of specific mortgage guidelines and how they pertain to divorcing clients.

-- is trained to recognize potential legal and tax implications in regards to mortgage financing during divorce.
+- is trained to recognize both potential legal and tax implications in regards to mortgage financing during divorce.